GarryLed/Employee_management_system/README.md

 ### Step 3.
 Visulize components and their interactions

+- [ ] Draw the Components and interactions between them:

 ### Step 4.
 Review and Refine

 #### Example of High-Level System Architecture Disgram
+- [x] Create a high-level system architecture diagram
 ```sql
 +---------------------------------------------+
 |               User Interface (UI)           |